 ICBC invests customers' premiums in loss management and road safety initiatives that help reduce crashes and auto crime, which in turn lower claims costs and keep premiums as low as possible.
-ICBC works with a network of partners across the province to deliver these programs, including the Ministry of Public Safety and Solicitor General, the enforcement community, the Ministry of Attorney General and Minister Responsible for Treaty Land Negotiations, the Ministry of Transportation, brokers, municipalities, community groups, and volunteers.
-In 2004, ICBC expects to spend approximately \$46 million on loss management and road safety initiatives.
+ICBC works with a network of partners across the province to deliver these programs, including the Ministry of Public Safety and Solicitor General, the enforcement community, the Ministry of Attorney General, the Ministry of Transportation, brokers, municipalities, community groups, and volunteers.
+In 2004, ICBC invested approximately \$43 million on loss management and road safety initiatives.